 - Know what you can do, with what you have, and start doing it.

 The “now factor” gets the ball rolling.
-In other words, you give it your best human effort and then see what God will do.
+In other words, you give it your best human effort and then see what God will do, but don’t wait for perfect circumstances because they will never come.

 With the miracle of the five loaves of bread and two fish, the young boy gave what he had.
 “He didn’t let what he didn’t have, keep him from giving what he did have to Jesus.
-And that is the precursor to many a miracle!” – The Grave Robber, by Mark Batterson
+And that is the precursor to many a miracle!” – The Grave Robber: How Jesus Can Make Your Impossible Possible” class=”rank-math-link”>The Grave Robber, by Mark Batterson

-I’m sure you’re wondering what the point is and what does a magnolia wreath have to do with miracles and life and you.
+I’m sure you’re wondering what the point is and what does a magnolia wreath have to do with miracles, life, and you.
 The wreath is something I wanted.
-A signature magnolia wreath is $98.
-My assumption was, even to make my own wreath would probably cost half of that.
+A signature magnolia wreath purchased online was $98.
+My assumption was, even to make my own wreath, that it would probably cost half of that.

-If you are praying for a miracle God expects you to do what you can, instead of focusing on what you do not have or what you assume you cannot obtain.
+If you are praying for a miracle God expects you to do what you can, instead of focusing on what you cannot do, or what you do not have.
+Only then will you begin to see what you didn’t notice before.

 In God’s economy, the numbers never seem to add up.
 So just do what you can and trust him for the rest.
-Eventually, the little hand on the clock will move ever so slightly to the invisible “just in time” Roman numeral and when God steps on the scene suddenly our efforts will be multiplied like the 5 loaves of bread and two fish and they fed thousands.
+Eventually, the little hand on the clock will move ever so slightly to the invisible “just in time” Roman numeral, and when God steps on the scene suddenly our efforts will multiply like the 5 loaves of bread and two fish that fed thousands.

 He can’t multiple what we are not willing to plan, prepare and practice by faith.
 Our only assumption should be, God is able!

-So I’m finishing up making my first magnolia wreath for $3.88 and I’m writing down what God is pressing deep into my heart during this season of transition.
-There are things that are within my reach and your reach if we will wipe out our present assumptions.
-Let’s Plan, prepare and practice what you and I are convinced of and know God is able!
+I’m finishing up making my first magnolia wreath for less than 4% of the original cost.
+And, I’m writing down what God is pressing deep into my heart during this season of transition so I can plan for the impossible.
+There are things that are within my reach, and yours too.
+Let’s prepare before we see the impossible come to pass, knowing God is able!

 P.S.
-If your struggling with being convinced read Romans 4 and check out my blog post, Be Convinced.
+If your struggling with being convinced Romans 4:16-25 has encouraged me or check out the blog post, Be Convinced.